-B. Ceramic Wall Tile

-To clean hard-water deposits from the surface of wall tile, use any "de-liming" agents available at your local supermarket.
-Example: Tilex (avoid contact with shower doors.)
+Ceramic Wall Tile may require "de-liming" agents to clean hard-water deposits from the surface of wall tile, and these are available at your local supermarket.
+An example is Tilex (avoid contact with shower doors.)

-C. Maintenance
+Maintenance

 The most common problem faced with homeowner maintenance is the caulking of the wall tile in the bathroom.
 The presence of cracks in corners, where tiles meet, is a direct result of settling.
-These corners should be inspected periodically and recaulked with "Dap Tub and Tile Caulk" (available at your local hardware store).
+These corners should be inspected periodically and caulked with "Dap Tub and Tile Caulk" (available at your local hardware store).
 With a small amount of care and maintenance mentioned, both tile and marble will give you years of pleasure!